DivAS: Interactive 3D Segmentation by Depth-Weighted Voxel Aggregation: Related Work

-Early works to segment NeRFs, such as Semantic-NeRF~\cite{zhi2021place}, focused on training a separate semantic field alongside density and color.
-Other methods proposed interactive, user-in-the-loop segmentation~\cite{ren2022neural, cen2023segment, goel2023interactive} but typically require per-scene fine-tuning or optimisation.
-A parallel line of work focuses on feature alignment~\cite{tschernezki2022neural, kobayashi2022decomposing}, projecting $2$D semantic features into the NeRF space, which can struggle with feature ambiguity and requires retraining.

-More recently, methods have sought to lift $2$D foundation models.
-LERF~\cite{kerr2023lerf} and LangSplat~\cite{qin2024langsplat} fuse CLIP~\cite{radford2021learning} features with the $3$D scene to enable language-driven queries.
-While powerful for semantic understanding, these methods target coarse, language-based concepts rather than the high-precision, interactive segmentation of arbitrary objects.
+Early works to segment NeRFs, such as Semantic-NeRF~\citep{zhi2021place}, trained a separate semantic field alongside density and color, and NeSF~\citep{vora2021nesf} extends this idea to a generalizable 3D semantic segmentation network learned over the density field from only 2D semantic supervision.
+Both target fixed semantic categories under supervision rather than interactive, zero-shot selection of arbitrary objects.
+Other methods like NVOS~\citep{ren2022neural}, SA3D~\citep{cen2023segment}, and ISRF~\citep{goel2023interactive} proposed interactive segmentation but typically require per-scene fine-tuning or optimization.
+A parallel line of work focuses on feature alignment N3F~\citep{tschernezki2022neural}, DFF~\citep{kobayashi2022decomposing}, and on projecting 2D semantic features into the NeRF space, which can struggle with feature ambiguity and require retraining.
+LERF~\citep{kerr2023lerf} fuses CLIP~\citep{radford2021learning} features with the 3D scene to enable language-driven queries, but targets coarse, language-based concepts rather than high-precision interactive segmentation of arbitrary objects.

-The most closely related works to DivAS are SA3D~\cite{cen2023segment} and SANeRF-HQ~\cite{liu2024sanerf}, which also combine SAM with $3$D representations.
-SA3D lifts $2$D SAM masks to NeRF and employs a self-prompting mechanism to propagate segmentation across views.
-But errors in the initial mask or occluded regions can easily propagate.
-SANeRF-HQ~\cite{liu2024sanerf} formulates the problem as a per-scene optimization, training a refinement network over SAM masks.
+The most closely related NeRF-side baselines to DivAS are SA3D~\citep{cen2023segment} and SANeRF-HQ~\citep{liu2024sanerf}, which also combine SAM with 3D representations.
+SA3D lifts 2D SAM masks to NeRF and employs a self-prompting mechanism to propagate segmentation across views, but errors in the initial mask or occluded regions can easily propagate.
+SANeRF-HQ~\citep{liu2024sanerf} formulates the problem as a per-scene optimization, training a refinement network over SAM masks.
 This sacrifices SAM's zero-shot generalization and incurs significant computation time.
-NTO3D~\cite{wei2024nto3d} also leverages SAM but optimizes an implicit occupancy field from RGB-D inputs to reconstruct target objects in $3$D. Unlike DivAS, it performs per-scene optimization for full object reconstruction rather than interactive segmentation, and does not use NeRF-based geometry.
-In contrast, DivAS is fully optimization-free.
-It preserves SAM's zero-shot capability through a depth-weighted refinement guided step by NeRF geometry, replacing slow optimization with a real-time CUDA-accelerated voxel fusion kernel that aggregates geometrically consistent masks.
-This design achieves segmentation quality comparable to optimization-based methods while being 2-2.5x faster end-to-end, enabling a practical, interactive $3$D workflow.
+In contrast, DivAS is fully optimization-free, preserves SAM's zero-shot capability through a depth-weighted refinement step guided by NeRF geometry, and replaces slow optimization with a real-time CUDA-accelerated voxel-fusion kernel that aggregates geometrically consistent masks.